Database of Russian Federal and Regional Elites

 Survey of Russian Regional Service Provision

-Co-principal Investigator for a public opinion survey of over 16,250 Russian respondents across 40 regions carried out in Summer and Fall 2021.
+Co-principal Investigator for a public opinion survey of over 16,250 Russian respondents across 60 regions carried out in late summer/early fall of 2021.
 The survey broadly examines attitudes towards modalities of service provision (digital versus analog), evaluations of it, attribution of responsibility across levels of government, and the relationship of service provision to public support for Russian officials.
 In addition, it also includes survey experiments designed to explore popular expectations about how and when services are tied to voting behavior in the Russian federation, as well as the concrete electoral returns of such strategies.
 Funding for this project is being provided by the Faculty of Social Sciences at the National Research University – Higher School of Economics.